Fontanafredda: Sports

-A.S.D.
-Comunale Fontanafredda is the Italian football of the city.
+ASD Comunale Fontanafredda is the Italian football of the city.
 It was founded in 1925 as O.N.D.
 Fontanafredda and in 1940 was renamed Gil Fontanafredda, in 1945 Club della Fonte and in 1963 S.S.
 Fontanafredda.
 Currently it plays in Italy's Serie D after the promotion from Eccellenza Friuli-Venezia Giulia in the 2013–14 season.

-Its home ground is Stadio Omero Tognon with 5,000 seats.
+Its home ground is Stadio Omero Tognon with 3,290 seats.
 The team's colors are red and black.